jmendelke08/jmendelke08/README.md

 ## Hi there 👋

+## About me
+Hi, I'm Jason.
+I'm currently trying to learn new things.
+GitHub is one of those things.
+I would appreciate any insights and knowledge you can share!

 <!--
 **jmendelke08/jmendelke08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.